 - Smoking on vehicle decks, as well as in cabins and passenger lounges is forbidden.

 - Wait for the onboard announcement before returning to your vehicle.

 - In order to avoid air pollution, don't start the engine until instructed.

 The shipowner Viking Line (founded in 1959, headquartered in Mariehamn, Aland Finland) serves the cargo and passenger shipping traffic between Sweden and Finland (via Aland Islands), Estonia and Poland.
-Viking current fleet includes the ships Amorella, Cinderella, Gabriella, Grace, Mariella, Rosella, XPRS.
+Viking current fleet includes the ships Amorella, Cinderella, Gabriella, Glory (2021), Grace, Mariella, Rosella, XPRS.

 Viking Cinderella ferry Wiki

 The vessel's construction started on December 15, 1988 (keel-laying) and was floated out on April 15, 1989.
 It was delivered to SF Line (now VIKING LINE) on November 7, 1989, and started its maiden crossing on November 8.

 Ferry's hull is ice-strengthened (classed "1A Super") allowing shipping operations in icy waters without icebreaking vessel assistance.
 Ship's powerplant includes 4x Wartsila marine diesel engines (model 12ZAV40S, total power output 28,8 MW).
 Propulsion consists of two shaft lines with fixed pitch propellers.